woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 The value of concentration meditations — focusing on an object such as a <u>mantra</u>, an image, a koan, the breath, and so on — is that they can still the waves of the mind and thus give a taste of Silence.
 However, the effect is only temporary.The mind is being suppressed, that’s all; it does not fall, it is not extinguished.
 Concentrations are an activity of the mind,they are the mind suppressing and drugging itself.
 They’re a form of getting high, and so we have to gradually come down when the concentration ends.

-Concentration is an active awareness and not the true,passI've awareness.
+Concentration is an active awareness and not the true,passive awareness.
 Instead of being an effortless witness to the flow of leaves down the river, concentration is focusing on a particular leaf.
 It is attached rather than detached, of the mind rather than the Self.
 Concentration is thinking, it is the mind addressed in some particular direction.
 Yet it can be a useful device.
 It can give a <u>glimpse</u> through the door.
 And its power of focus can assist our awareness in going deeper.

-But true meditation is awareness — passI've, choiceless awareness, the witness.
+But true meditation is awareness — passive, choiceless awareness, the witness.
 It is this which can still the waves for-ever, which can uncover Silence permanently.
 It is through awareness that a moment can happen from which there is no slipping back, no coming down.

 For only through awareness can one see the illusory nature of the mind and its survival-oriented thinking.
 Only through awareness can we awaken and see that the mind is not actually there, that the tapes are simply what they are and not reality, that the mind as self-determiner does not exist,that the “I” does not exist, that all the <u>grasping</u> and seeking and judgments and a version concerning the problems of life are the problem itself.